 - It came from wanting a little better tomorrow.

 These are a few things to consider before you throw out “dang, must be nice” at someone!
 We are all products of our competence.
 And extra efforts are what make the biggest differences at the end of the day!

 We can take our kids on some really great trips now and spend more quality time with them.
-On a side-note, two of them are teenagers now so they don’t really prefer to hang out with the parents so much anymore.
+On a side note, two of them are teenagers now so they don’t really prefer to hang out with their parents so much anymore.
 We call it “forced family time.” haha

 We can now take on new clients if we want to and not because we have to in order to pay the bills.
 I can now work on this website you are reading right now!

 Read through some of the new real estate agent advice listed above and write down some of your favorite new agent tips.
 Put them on a sticky note next to your computer.

 If you are an aspiring new real estate agent looking for some advice before you get your license then you are already off to a great start by learning and preparing.

 Speaking of getting your real estate license, I got my license online with The CE Shop.
 You can read our The CE Shop review here.
 We also have an AceableAgent review (who has really stellar testimonials from students) and a Real Estate Express review.

 What Are Our Tips for a New Real Estate Agent?

 It’s hard to pick “one best piece of advice” but I’ll just write what just popped into my head.